proxyserver2023/awesome-go/README.md

   - only the sender should close a channel, never the receiver.
 Sending on a closed channel will cause a panic.
   - channels are not like files. you don't need to close them.
   - closing is necessary when the receiver must be told there are no more values coming, such as to terminate a `range` loop.
+  - Note: you can send as many data into buffered channels; there are no problem doing that.
+But as soon as you try to receive more data than in the channel it throws `fatal error: all goroutines are asleep - deadlock!`.

 ``` go
 func fibonacci(n int, c chan int) {